-I entreat our Great Rabb to save, protect and support us, all the people who serve for the good of the religion of Allah, as He did for His prophet Muhammad (Peace Be Upon Him), his family and companions.
+I entreat our Great Rabb to look after, protect and support us together with all the people who serve for the religion of Allah, as He did for His prophet Muhammad (Peace Be Upon Him), his family and companions.

-In this work of mine, in which I have striven to comprehend the messages of our Rabb as plain as I could and offer to all people, I have not sought for anything except than the countenance of Allah.
+In this work of mine, in which I have striven to comprehend the messages of our Rabb plainly and offer to all people, I have not sought for anything except than the countenance of Allah.
 Due to our weakness and our comprehension is limited, there are definitely deficiencies.
-However, my Rabb is my witness that no wrong have I intended.
+However, my Rabb is witness that no wrong has been done intentionally.
 Therefore, I hope that our great Rabb forgives me.

 The root meaning of the word Qur’an which is the proper name of the book that was revealed from Allah to His messenger Mohammed (Peace Be Upon Him) is “accumulation and distribution”.
-From this point forth, the deed of “piling up the letters to form sentences and then conveying them (reciting)” was represented with this word.
-Accordingly, the term Qur’an means “that which is recited”.
-We, however, prefer the meaning of “what which is learned and taught”.
+From this point forth, the deed of “piling up the letters to form words, then words to form sentences and distribution of them” (reciting) was represented with this word.
+Accordingly, the word Qur’an means “that which is recited”.
+We, however, prefer the meaning of “that which is learned and taught”.

-The term “Qur’an” is the proper name of the book that was revealed to His Messenger Mohammed (Peace Be Upon Him) from Allah.
+The word “Qur’an” is the proper name of the book that was revealed to from Allah to His Messenger Mohammed (Peace Be Upon Him).

-The term Ayah is the Arabic word for “evidence/sign”.
-The expression Ayat of Allah, in general, defines “the beings and the systems that are the evidences/signs of the existence and the uniqueness of Allah”; whereas, Ayat of the Qur’an means “the sentences coming from Allah which are evidences/signs so man may follow the righteous path”.
+The word Ayah is the Arabic word for “evidence/sign”.
+The expression Ayat of Allah, in general, defines “the beings and the systems that are the evidences/signs of the existence and the oneness of Allah”; whereas, Ayat of the Qur’an means “the sentences coming from Allah which are evidences/signs so man may follow the righteous path”.

-In this interpretation, any reference to the term Ayah in the sense of evidence/sign to the existence and the uniqueness of Allah is expressed as “evidence/sign”; in the sense of “sentences coming from Allah which are evidences/signs so man may follow the righteous path” is expressed as Ayah only; and in the cases where the term defines both of the meanings, “Ayah/evidence/sign” form is used.
+In this interpretation, any reference to the word Ayah in the sense of evidence/sign to the existence and the oneness of Allah is expressed as “evidence/sign”; in the sense of “sentences coming from Allah which are evidences/signs so man may follow the righteous path” is expressed as Ayah only; and in the cases where the word includes both of the meanings, “Ayah/evidence/sign” form is used.

-The literal meaning of this term is “residue/debris”, “a wall/a rampart that surrounds city”, “vicinity-parts of a house such as living room, kitchen, rooms, etc. When it is said Surah of the Qur’an, divisions of the Qur’an; divisions in descending order or according to the subject is intended.
+The literal meanings of this word are “residue/debris”, “a wall/a rampart that surrounds city”, “vicinity-parts of a house such as living room, kitchen, rooms, etc. When it is said Surah of the Qur’an, sections of the Qur’an; sections in the order of revelation or subject sections is intended.

-Revealed piece by piece, division by division, section by section, the Ayat, as we learned from the Qur’an, were written page by page starting from the early periods and thus formed into surah.
-Insomuch as in those Ayat revealed during the Meccan period, Yunus/38, Hud/13 and Abasa/13 as well as those revealed during the Medinan period, Al-Baqara/23, At-Tawbah/64, 86, 124, 127, An-Nur/1 and Muhammad/20 are mentioned the surat of the Qur’an and pages of the Qur’an.
+The Ayat which were revealed piece by piece, division by division, section by section, as we learn from the Qur’an, were written page by page starting from the early periods and thus formed into surah.
+Insomuch as in those Ayat revealed during the Meccan period, Jonas/38, Hud/13 and Abasa/13 as well as those revealed during the Medinan period, Al-Baqara/23, At-Tawbah/64, 86, 124, 127, An-Nur/1 and Muhammad/20; the surat of the Qur’an and pages of the Qur’an are mentioned.
 However, the pages of Qur’an mentioned are neither the 605 pages of Qur’an that we have today nor the surah are the 114 surat of the Qur’an.
-The pages of Qur’an we have today were written by calligraphists.
-The 114 surat, on the other hand, were formed many years later by the opinion, understanding and approach of a part of the community but not the perception of surah prevalent at the time these surat, which mention the “surah”, were revealed.
-Hence, according to the existing resources, numbers of Ayat in the copies of the Qur’an formed by the first Sahabah (close friends of the prophet) and the surat differ.
+Because, the pages of Qur’an we have today were written by calligraphists.
+The 114 surat, on the other hand, were formed many years later by the opinion, understanding and approach of a part of the community but not the perception of surah prevalent at the time when those Ayat which mention the “surah”, were revealed.
+Hence, according to the existing resources, there are differences in the Mushafs and numbers of Ayat in the surat which were formed by the first sahabah (close friends of the prophet).